piusnmuhumuza/software-engineering/softwareQualityAssurance.md

 Is simply the degree of conformance to explicit or implicit requirements and expectations where the explicit and implicit expectations correspond to the two basics levels of software quality; -

-- **Functional ** — the product's compliance with functional (explicit) requirements and design specifications.
+- **Functional** — the product's compliance with functional (explicit) requirements and design specifications.
 This aspect focuses on the practical use of software, from the point of view of the user: its features, performance, ease of use, and absence of defects.
-- **Non-Functional ** — system's inner characteristics and architecture, i.e., structural (implicit) requirements.
+- **Non-Functional** — system's inner characteristics and architecture, i.e., structural (implicit) requirements.
 This includes code maintainability, understandability, efficiency, and security.

+## What are the most common software quality issues

+The common software quality issues that Software Quality Assurance can help with include;-

+### Functional defects

+These are errors or bugs that prevent the software from performing its intended functions or meeting its requirements thus causing unexpected behaviors, crashes, incorrect outputs, or failures.

+### Non-functional defects

+These are issues that affect the quality attributes of the software, such as performance, reliability, security, usability, and maintainability causing system downtime, slow responses, data breaches, high maintenance costs, or user dissatisfaction.

+### Code smells

+These are indicators of poor design or implementation choices that can make the software hard to understand, modify, or reuse thus causing excessive complexity, code duplication, low cohesion, high coupling, or technical debt.

+### Configuration issues

+These are problems that arise from the mismatch or inconsistency between the software and its environment, such as hardware, operating system, network, or dependencies thus causing compatibility, interoperability, or deployment challenges.

+### User feedback issues

+These are problems that stem from the lack of or inadequate communication with the users or stakeholders of the software product thus causing miscommunication, mismatched expectations, unmet needs, or low satisfaction.

+### Process issues

+These are problems that result from the inefficiency or ineffectiveness of the software development processes thus causing delays, cost overruns, scope creep, or quality degradation.

+## Software Configuration Management

+During the Software Development Life Cycle, **Software Configuration Management(SCM)** helps to systematically manage, organize, and control the changes in the documents, codes, and other entities by providing a process backbone for coordinating work between teams as well as applying administrative and technical direction to delivering high quality software.

-**How is Quality Determined by Software Quality Assurance Teams?**
+## How is Quality Determined by Software Quality Assurance Teams?**

 There are two main approaches when it comes to quality assurance: the quality attributes approach and the defect management approach.

-Defect management approach in Software quality assurance helps track defects which are assigned categories based on the rank of the severity of each defect.

-The quality attributes approach in Software Quality assurance focuses on six main quality attributes as a measure of performance (measurable indicators) to determine the quality of a product.
+The **Quality Attributes Approach** in Software Quality assurance focuses on six main quality attributes as a measure of performance (measurable indicators) to determine the quality of a product.
 These are; -

-- **Reliability ** — which determines how the software performs under specific conditions to see how often it fails as well as figure out how quickly the system can reach its full operational level post-fail.
+- **Reliability** — which determines how the software performs under specific conditions to see how often it fails as well as figure out how quickly the system can reach its full operational level post-fail.
-- **Functionality ** — QA teams test the software's functions to see if they're appropriate or if they have been implemented correctly.
+- **Functionality** — QA teams test the software's functions to see if they're appropriate or if they have been implemented correctly.
 QAs will also try to test the software to see how it interacts with other system components.
 Assess its data security and if it complies with the required laws and mandatory guidelines.
-- **Efficiency ** — should always be considered when designing software architecture which is why the QA team will try to determine if the development team followed good coding practices while developing the software product.
+- **Efficiency** — should always be considered when designing software architecture which is why the QA team will try to determine if the development team followed good coding practices while developing the software product.
-- **Usability ** — It's important that users understand the software product's functions as easily as possible.
+- **Usability** — It's important that users understand the software product's functions as easily as possible.
 If it takes too much effort or isn't possible then it doesn't pass the QA.
-- **Portability ** — simply ensures that every piece of the software product and the software as a whole has the ability to adapt to changes in its environment, it's easy to install, and system components within a specific environment are easy to replace.
+- **Portability** — simply ensures that every piece of the software product and the software as a whole has the ability to adapt to changes in its environment, it's easy to install, and system components within a specific environment are easy to replace.
-- **Maintainability ** — assess how easy it is to identify defects, root out the main cause of failure within the software product, and go on to fix it.
+- **Maintainability** — assess how easy it is to identify defects, root out the main cause of failure within the software product, and go on to fix it.
 QAs also look at how difficult modifying code will be in the event of a fault and the stability of the system's performance during the application of these changes.

-**Compliance**

-Standard compliance frequently requires the drafting of documentation and following it **to the dot**.

-For software engineering, [ISO]([https://www.iso.org/home.html](https://www.iso.org/home.html)) advises starting with a quality manual which helps in maintaining and improving the quality of a software life cycle, as well as track Software Engineering team production and client satisfaction.

-The next stage would be to put this quality manual that explains the software development process into action often times, with a framework or methodology in place to guide the team.

-Creating a hierarchy to aid in the improvement of overall process performance is a good practise to facilitate continuous improvement.
-All _Software Quality_ processes should be designed, executed, measured, and improved, according to Industry standards e.g. [_ISO Standard](_[_https://www.iso.org/standards.html_](https://www.iso.org/standards.html)_)_ which is how **Software Quality Assurance** comes into the picture.
-[ISO]([https://www.iso.org/home.html](https://www.iso.org/home.html)) and [IEEE]([https://www.ieee.org/](https://www.ieee.org/)) are two of the most well-known international standards bodies whose standards enable software businesses globally effectively structure their operations by providing well-defined and effective guidelines and frameworks.

-An auditing process can also be in place to make sure standards, processes, procedures and set conditions are being followed as required.
-Engineering teams and even client project teams often carry out audits before, during and even after a Software Project Development Lifecyle.

-Auditing is a procedure in which an impartial agent or body examines the operations of the audited party (vendor project team, Software Engineering team, client project team) and issues a formal report on the results.
-As a requirement for thorough impartial and unbiased results, auditing must be carried out independently and in/or privately.

-To further improve Software Quality standards compliance, some software development projects include User Acceptance Tests where an acceptance criteria is followed to ensure software products to be handed off are to standards and follow set requirements before sign off.

-"The first standard to be published in the area of software engineering was a US military standard on software quality assurance in 1972."— **[Introduction to Software Engineering Standards,****Francois Coallier,****Prof. Motoei Azuma]()**
+- **Performance** – speed, response, scalability.
+- **Security** – protected from threats.

+The **Defect management approach** in Software Quality Assurance helps track defects which are assigned categories based on the rank of the severity of each defect.

 ## What's the difference between an error, a defect, and a failure?